Ethical Edit: Introducing Frankie On Friday’s Summer Linen Essentials! Must-have sustainable, chic, made in Canada wardrobe essentials!

 In this pic, I am wearing “The Joey” is a relaxed fit button-up blouse with two oversized chest pockets – it is PERFECTION.
 It’s so versatile and unbelievably comfortable.

 Curating an ethical wardrobe takes time and investment, there is no getting around that.
-But when you find classic pieces like this, its a no brainer.
+But when you find classic pieces like this, it’s a no brainer.
 Part of an ethical wardrobe is taking care of the clothes we own properly, this helps them last longer which means we have to replace those items less.
+There are also quite a few affordable ethical clothing brands to choose from.

 How to wash your linen?